frederic-perez/AmE-dictionary/data/idioms.md

 __short shrift__ A minimal amount of time, attention, or consideration given to someone.
 (Typically used in the phrases “give/get short shrift.”) _Despite the urgency of the problem, the minister’s proposed solutions are getting short shrift in parliament._
 __short-order cook__ A restaurant worker whose job is to cook food that can be prepared quickly. _She worked as a short-order cook._ :es: cocinero de comida rápida
 __shortly after__ :three: Soon after. _Shortly after she hung up, the phone rang again._
+__shorty__ A term of endearment for a child, younger sibling, shorter person, etc.
 __shot down__
 __shot in the arm__ :two::hammer:
 __shot in the dark__ An attempt to guess something when you have no information or knowledge about it.